Skip to content

 Agent state uses a layered model with three dimensions:

-• Phase — The lifecycle stage of the agent container: createdprovisioningcloningstartingrunningstoppingstopped (or error)
+• Phase — The lifecycle stage of the agent container: createdprovisioningcloningstartingrunningstoppingstopped with two off-the-happy-path destinations: suspended (paused for later resume) and error (the agent crashed).

-• Activity — What the agent is doing within the running phase: idle, thinking, executing, waiting_for_input, blocked, completed, limits_exceeded, offline
+• Activity — What the agent is doing within the running phase: working, thinking, executing, waiting_for_input, blocked, completed, limits_exceeded, stalled, offline, crashed (the crashed value exists in the enum, but a real crash now surfaces as the error phase — see below — rather than as an activity)

 • Detail — Freeform context about the current activity (tool name, message, task summary).